bhague1281/kevin-bacon-project/readme.txt

 A.K.: Patched up compile errors in the above contribution by B.H.
 A.K.: Added "clean" to makefile to help delete old builds' files.
 B.H.: Fixed multiple declaration error by removing xstring.cpp from kb.cpp (alternate solution provided by Alexander).
+A.K.: Alternative 2 of the Load().
+I think this works very well, unless I missed something it seems to be very fast.